Ph.D., Cornell University

 Fields: 18th-and 19th-Century Music History, Mozart, Opera, Song

-Since joining the Holy Cross faculty in 1995, Professor Waldoff has served in a number of administrative roles, including Department Chair, Graduate Studies Advisor, and Study Abroad Advisor for the Department of Music.
+Since joining the Holy Cross faculty in 1995, Professor Waldoff has served the Department of Music in many different administrative capacities: as Department Chair, Graduate Studies Advisor, Study Abroad Advisor, and Director of Academics.
 She has also been an active member of several scholarly societies, recently serving as President of the Mozart Society of America.
-At Holy Cross, Professor Waldoff teaches music of the late eighteenth and early nineteenth centuries, opera, song, music in culture, literature and music, historiography, and music appreciation.
+Professor Waldoff enjoys teaching music of many periods and traditions and always with an emphasis on understanding music in context.
 She has also taught First Year Program, Montserrat, and College Honors Program courses.
 In 2007, Holy Cross awarded her the Mary Louise Marfuggi Faculty Award for Outstanding Scholarship.

 - History of Western Music